Finding Hidden Gems in Europe: 39 Unique Places to Get off the Beaten Path Europe

 Mantua – Italy

+One of my favourite hidden gems in Europe is Mantua in Italy.
 Located in the Lombardy region, Mantua, Italy, is a hidden gem waiting for you to discover it.
 Mantua, along with Sabbioneta, is a UNESCO World Heritage Site.

-Medieval Mantua offers many spectacular sights, all blissfully free of crowds even in high season, and makes for a fabulous day trip by train from Bologna or Milan.
+As one of the best medieval towns in Europe Mantua offers many spectacular sights, all blissfully free of crowds even in high season, and makes for a fabulous day trip by train from Bologna or Milan.
 Or you can visit on a cruise from Venice because Mantua still features canals.

 The Palazzo Ducale is the top attraction in Mantua.
 Built by the ruling Gonzaga family as their residence, the palazzo contains beautiful frescoes and ornate ceilings.
 The complex contains many works of art by Andrea Montagna, who was the court artist here for a time.